This is the 25th Anniversary of the Learning Celebration

 BYNUM: Saturday, September 20-Friday, Sept.26

 School Programs offered Tuesday, September 23 through Friday,Sept.
 26

 School Programs offered Tuesday, September 30 through Friday, October 3

 CAMP GUILROCK: Sunday, October 5 – Friday Oct.
 10

 School Programs offered Tuesday, October 7 through Friday, October 10

 If you would like more information about volunteering or would like to register your school, email Tracy at firstname.lastname@example.org or call 919-542-5790.

 If you have already registered or are interested in registering your 4th grade classes for the Learning Celebration, please click on the four links below.
-All the information you need to know including, schedules, what to expect, and learning station descriptions are below.
-If you would like to register your classes, contact us at 919-542-5790 or firstname.lastname@example.org.
-Space is very limited, so call today!
+There, you will find information you need to know including schedules, what to expect, and learning station descriptions.

 You can pay your $25 field deposit or the entire field trip fee here.